stormmind-ch/report/chapters/ch3_methodology/sub1_data.typ

 In accordance with the legal restrictions outlined in @disclaimer—specifically, the rounding of damage values and the aggregation of location data—the use of #abbr.pla[WSL] data in this thesis was subject to certain limitations.
 Interestingly, these constraints ultimately proved advantageous for the modeling process, as evidenced by the experimental results.

 The sources for the recorded incidents were local and regional Swiss newspapers.
 As a result, the accuracy of the incident locations cannot be guaranteed, and the (financial) extent of the damages is only an approximation.
 In some cases, the location could not be precisely determined; thus, only the region or canton was recorded. /*Due to these uncertainties, the financial extent had to be rounded, and the damages grouped by canton or region prior to publication.*/
+#pagebreak()
 As outlined in @weather-features, the scope of the dataset was extensive.
 The features selected for this thesis were limited to the following: “Gemeindenamen”, “Datum”, “Hauptprozess” #footnote[fall, slide, water/debris flow; the damage-causing process], and “Schadensausmass”, which were identified as the most relevant variables related to damage.

-Based on the inputs of Liechti, the relevant meteorological variables were identified as sunshine duration, temperature, snowfall, and rainfall.\
+Based on the inputs of Liechti, the relevant meteorological variables were defined as sunshine duration, temperature, snowfall, and rainfall.\
 The rationale for this selection is briefly summarized below; detailed explanations can be found in @weather-research:\
 Sunshine hours influence ground temperature, which in turn can cause snowmelt or thaw ground frost.\
 The temperature at 2 meters above ground was used, as it provides a more meaningful indication of potential snowmelt.
 In this context, the influence of frozen ground was considered less significant and therefore not explicitly taken into account.\